Pentagram Rigidity for Centrally Symmetric Octagons: The Main Ideas

 {\bf Step 3, Intrinsic Boundedness and Concavity:\/} In \S \ref{CONCAVE} we prove that each level set $L_+$ in ${\cal X\/}_+$ is bounded with respect to its intrinsic flat structure coming from its integrability.
 We also prove that $L_+$ is locally concave near its intrinsic boundary.
-We prove this by showing that $\iota_5=A\Delta A \Delta A$ is an isometry of the sub-cylinder $L_+' \subset L_+$ bounded by the nice loop and the end of $L_+$ which abuts $(0,0,0,0)$.
+We first prove this for the nice loop using calculus, then we show that $\iota_5=A\Delta A \Delta A$ is an isometry of the sub-cylinder $L_+' \subset L_+$ bounded by the nice loop and the end of $L_+$ which abuts $(0,0,0,0)$.
 The map $\iota_5$ swaps the ends of $L_+'$ and thus allows us to convert info about the nice loop into info about one end of $L_+$.
-We prove that $\Delta$ preserves $L_+$ and swaps its ends.
+We prove $\Delta$ preserves $L_+$ and swaps its ends.
 This gives us info about the other end of $L_+$.

-The bottom cylinder in Figure 3 is a numerical plot of $L_+$, in its intrinsic flat structure, corresponding to the parameters $(F_1,F_2)=(3,4)$.
-I drew this picture by numerically integrating linear combinations of $X_1$ and $X_2$.
-The vertical foliation corresponds to $X_G=X_2-X_1$.
-We call the points of non-concavity {\it cusps\/}.
-They correspond to the non-smooth points on the nice loop.

-{\bf Step 4, Analytic Continuation:\/} In \S \ref{GLOBAL} we use the structure of $L_+$ and symmetry to see that $L_+$ is one component of an invariant torus $\widehat L$.
-Figure 3 shows $\widehat L$ for the parameters $(F_1,F_2)=(3,4)$.
-The opposite sides of the parallogram are glued together in this picture.

-Here is the construction.
-Let $L_-=A(L_+)$.
-This cylinder is disjoint from $L_+$.
-We show the existence of $2$ intrinsically convex disks -- white in Figure 3 -- which serve as a mutual analytic continuation which glues $L_+$ and $L_-$ together.
-The middle strip in Figure 3 shows $L_-$.
-Then there is one more cylinder $M$ which touches $L_+$ and $L_-$ at the cusps.
-Finally, there are $2$ more convex disks which glue $M$ to $L_+$ and $2$ which glue $M$ to $L_-$.

-The flat torus $\widehat L$ is the union of the cylinders $L_+$, $L_-$, $M$, and the $6$ connecting disks.
-The geodesics labeled $h$ and $g_+$ and $g_-$ separate the open cylinders, because the connecting disks are convex.
-In particular, $L_+$ is contained in the cylinder bounded by $g_+$ and $h$, and this cylinder has {\it less than half the height\/} of the whole torus.
-We show that $A \Delta(h)=g_+$ and (hence) $T_3(h)=(A\Delta)^2(h)=g_-$.
-Since $g_-$ and $h$ are distinct, the vertical component of the translation induced by $T_3$ is nontrivial.